na-na-hi/renget/archive/aisekaiguide.md

 Instead of going through entire conversations.
 I think singular examples with varying contexts work better.

+If you're making multiple characters, use the example text to show how both characters would title their messages `{{char}}:Girl: Hi I'm girl!
+Boy: And I'm boy!`

 Things to consider:
 Bots will try to incorporate an example used here within their chats.
 If you have one that says `"I love doughnuts"`, they will shoehorn that into conversations where it could make sense.
 Be it if you mention being hungry or have just asked for suggestions on a place to go in town.
 Loving doughnuts would be better put in personality or knowledge base.